 and cook until the mushrooms give off most of their liquid, 5 to 8 minutes.
 Using a whisk

 .
+Bring to a simmer.
 Taste for seasoning.
 Stir in the cream and sour cream

 and simmer gently.
 Continue cooking over low heat until the mixture thickens, 12 to 15 minutes.